iminkin/splice-sites-conservation/README.md

 "Conservation assessment of human splice site annotation based on a 470-genome alignment" by Ilia Minkin and Steven L. Salzberg ([biorxiv link](https://www.biorxiv.org/content/10.1101/2023.12.01.569581v2)).

-The documentation is still in progress, here is a brief description of the resulting data files:
+The documentation is still in progress.
+Here is a brief description of the resulting data files:

 * data/processed/splice_sites.csv.gz: the input file for the regression models; summarizes all unique splice from all the datasets.